Leukemia is cancer of the body's blood-forming tissues, including the bone marrow and the lymphatic system.

 Doctors may find chronic leukemia in a routine blood test, before symptoms begin.
 If this happens, or if you have signs or symptoms that suggest leukemia, you may undergo the following diagnostic exams:

 - Physical exam.
-Your doctor will look for physical signs of leukemia, such as pale skin from anemia and swelling of your lymph nodes, liver and spleen.
+Your doctor will look for physical signs of leukemia, such as pale skin from anemia, swelling of your lymph nodes, and enlargement of your liver and spleen.

 - Blood tests.
 By looking at a sample of your blood, your doctor can determine if you have abnormal levels of white blood cells or platelets — which may suggest leukemia.